JefftheDoggo/Binyan-Notes/content/Y11 Physics/Nuclear Physics.md

 - Moderator
     - A material that slows down the neutrons (easier to be captured by nuclides)
-        - e.g. water, heavy water, graphite, carbon dioxide
+        - Water, heavy water, graphite, carbon dioxide
             - Heavy water is the most effective moderator but is also the most expensive
             - Water is the cheapest but absorbs a lot of neutrons reducing the extent of the chain reaction

 - Control Rods
-    - A nuclear reactor can also produce great amounts of energy but the energy release must be controlled
+    - A nuclear reactor can also produce great amounts of energy but the energy release must be controlled by restricting how many neutrons go on to be absorbed by a U-235 nucleus
-        - This is achieved by controlling the number of neutrons that are involved in the fission chain reaction
     - Control rods are material that absorbs excess neutrons
-        - e.g. cadmium, boron steel
+        - Made of cadmium or boron steel
             - When a neutron strikes a control rod, it is absorbed into the nucleus of the material

 Coolant

-- The core of a nuclear reactor can reach very high temperature (500-1500°\degree°C)
-- The coolant is a liquid that run through pipes to absorb heat energy that has been produced from the core
+- The coolant is a liquid that run through pipes to absorb heat energy that has been produced from the core to keep it from overheating
-    - e.g. water, heavy liquid, carbon dioxide, liquid sodium
+    - Water, heavy water, carbon dioxide, liquid sodium

 - Heat Exchanger
     - A heat exchanger transfers the heat created in the reactor into pipes containing water